-Some people choose to also start a blog.
-This can be a great way of showcasing your writing as a beginner and you can write about whatever you care about.
+Some people also choose to start a blog.
+This can be a great way of showcasing your writing as a beginner, and you can write about whatever you care about.

 Blogging, of course, can be lucrative in itself and, as someone who earns passive income from a blog, it puts me in a great position of only pursuing the writing work I genuinely want to do.
 Not that starting a blog isn’t hard work in itself, and largely unpaid for a good while.

 I would also recommend niching down in some respect.
 For example, picking a country or region or specific type of travel such as luxury or culinary travel.

 That’s not to say you will never write outside these categories but it will help you market yourself and also make you easier to find, so opportunities will come to you.

 It also helps you become an expert in a certain area and narrows down how much travel industry information you need to follow.